nautobot/nautobot/nautobot/docs/development/core/getting-started.md

 !!! tip
     You may also use `invoke integration-test` in the Virtual Environment workflow given that the `selenium` container is running, and that the `INVOKE_NAUTOBOT_LOCAL=True` environment variable has been set.

++/- 1.5.11
+    The `--cache-test-fixtures` argument was added to the `invoke integration-test` and `nautobot-server test` commands to allow for caching of test factory data between test runs.
+See the [factories documentation](./testing.md#factory-caching) for more information.

 ##### Customizing Integration Test Executions